Six of Swords

 Rhodopis

-The story of Cinderella in its most well-known version comes to us from around 1700.
-A far older story with some similar themes written around the first Century AD concerns a woman, Rhodopis (literally Rose cheeked), a woman born in Greece
+The most well-known version of Cinderella dates to around 1700.
+A far older story, written around the first century CE, concerns Rhodopis ('Rose-cheeked'), a woman born in Greece.

-She is usually a former slave or Hetaira who makes it to Egypt.
-Whilst she is bathing, an eagle swoops down, taking one of her sandals and later dropping it into the lap of the Pharaoh.
-Surprised by the beauty of the sandal and the oddness of the event (possibly because the eagle was seen as the protector of the Pharaoh, making this a sign of significance), the Pharaoh sends out men to find the owner, making Rhodopis his queen.
+She is a former slave or hetaira who makes it to Egypt.
+While she bathes, an eagle swoops down, stealing one of her sandals and dropping it into the lap of the Pharaoh.
+Surprised by the beauty of the sandal and the strange event (the eagle was the protector of the Pharaoh, marking this as a significant sign), the Pharaoh sends men to find the owner, ultimately making Rhodopis his queen.

-In this deck, Rhodopis’s story starts in another card, the Ten of Pentacles.
-We see Rhodopis and her son stood by the far wall.
-Both are dressed in white and serving food.
-Rhodopis stands by a doorway opening out to a lake, and there are three figures around this door: the Gods Athena, Aphrodite and Apollo.
+In this deck, the story of Rhodopis begins in the Ten of Pentacles.
+Rhodopis and her son stand by the far wall, dressed in white and serving food.
+She stands by a doorway opening out to a lake, flanked by wall paintings of three figures: the gods Athena, Aphrodite, and Apollo.

-In the Six of Swords we see Rhodopis and her son making their escape from slavery in a boat moving across the same lake.
-The three Gods around the door in the Ten of Pentacles are aiding Rhodopis’s escape: Athena’s owl, Aphrodite’s dove, and Apollo’s raven.
+In the Six of Swords, Rhodopis and her son make their escape from slavery in a boat moving across the same lake.
+The three gods from the Ten of Pentacles aid her escape: Athena’s owl, Aphrodite’s dove, and Apollo’s raven.

 Description and Symbology